mutantstandard/forc/readme.md

 - **CBDT/CBLC** (Google/Android format)
 - **sbixTT**: sbix with TrueType ligatures (macOS format)
-- **sbixTT for iOS** sbis with TrueType ligatures, packaged in an iOS Configuration profile. (iOS format)
+- **sbixTT for iOS** sbix with TrueType ligatures, packaged in an iOS Configuration profile. (iOS format)

 **Other features:**